 Complete a copy of the Strategy/Activity table for each of the school's strategies/activities.
 Duplicate the table, including Proposed Expenditures, as needed.

-Provide all students with activities to promote good attendance, strong character and good behavior.
+All students will be provided with activities to promote good attendance, strong character and good behavior.